markusstocker/LaTeX101/README.md

 \end{frame}
 ```

-Now, let's see how easy it is to take content from the manuscript and create slides, including citations, tables, images.
+Now, let's see how easy it is to take content from the article and create slides, including citations, tables, images.

 For the Introduction slide, create a list with text citing some papers.
-You can take this from Section 1 in the manuscript.
+You can take this from Section 1 in the article.
 You will need to do two things.
 First, include the bibliography in an own frame with title *References*

 ```
 % \tiny